couchbaselabs/docs-ng/content/couchbase-elastic-search/installation-and-configuration.markdown

  * [Couchbase Plug-in for Elasticsearch](https://github.com/couchbaselabs/elasticsearch-transport-couchbase)
-   : be aware that this plug-in is compatible with **Elasticsearch 0.20**
+   : be aware that this plug-in is compatible with **Elasticsearch 0.19.9 and 0.90.2**.

  * [Couchbase Server
    Requirements](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-getting-started-prepare.html)